lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 <img src="https://lyn-f.github.io/DR-guide/ArenaShop.jpg" width=300>
 <sup>Example of a Designer's Reflection in the Arena shop.
 In this example, you must finish the week in the *Ruler of Future Reversed: 1-star* Tier or higher to unlock *Mercury - Elves Elegy* for purchase.
 Once unlocked, you will need 1500 Flowers of Odes to purchase it</sup>

-> **Did you know?**
-Unlocking a Diamond Arena Exclusive item for purchase only needs to be done once per Season.
-Even if you finish at a lower Tier in subsequent weeks, you may still purchase the items you unlocked previously.

 On the Diamond Arena page, tap `Dress Up` to coordinate three outfits based on the Weekly Theme.
 You compete with other stylists based on the Styling Power of all three outfits combined.
 Your combined Styling Power is also known as your *Competence*.